Kitcat5050/Basic-2D-Godot-Code/README.md

 # Basic-Code
-ALL THE BASIC GODOT CODE!!!
+ALL THE BASIC GODOT 2D CODE!!!
+This will be updated!!!
+Find code for movement, damage and maybe more!
+Anyone can use it! :D